A 10-Day Seasonal Āyurvedic Online Cleanse

-Over the last decade I have found benefit in the Ayurvedic approach of using food as medicine and gentle cleansing to help restore my digestion and get back on track to healthy habits.
+Over the last two decades I have found benefit in the Āyurvedic approach of using food as medicine and gentle cleansing to help restore my digestion and get back on track to healthy habits.
 The change of season is a perfect time to make a commitment to health, self-care, and feeling well.

 Does a reset towards health and good habits sound like something you need too?

-- access to a private online cleanse community discussion forum
+- access to a private Facebook cleanse group

-- having reset your digestive system and built up your digestive health
+- having reset your digestive system and improved digestive health

 - with more energy and a metabolism that’s been reset